 The Small Business Administration made applications for this program available on April 8, 2021.
 The SBA is encouraging businesses to take several steps to get ready to apply:

 ✺ SVO Grant applicants will need to be registered with the federal government’s System for Award Management (SAM).
 Because SAM registration may take up to two weeks once submitted, potential applicants are encouraged to do this as soon as possible.

 ✺ In order to register with SAM, a business will first need to obtain a Dun and Bradstreet (D-U-N-S) number.
 Businesses can look up their D-U-N-S number or request a number from Dun & Bradstreet.

-✺ Businesses should also gather documents and other information that may be needed to apply for this grant, including:
+✺ Businesses should also review SBA's preliminary application checklist and gather documents and other information that may be needed to apply for this grant, including:

 - Documents that demonstrate their number of employees and monthly revenues (in order to calculate the average number of qualifying employees the business had over the prior 12 months)

 - Any information needed to determine the extent of gross earned revenue loss that the business experienced between 2019 and 2020